A Palace in Time - our vision for Shabbat

 Shulchan Shabbat Congregational Dinner: On the first Friday of most months, the 6:15 pm service is followed by Shulchan Shabbat (Shabbat Table), our congregation-wide dinner.
 The dinner is free of charge, but we need to know in advance if you're coming - RSVP here by close of business on the Wednesday preceding the dinner.
 If you are staying for dinner with your children, we will have some special supervised activities for them in the Osher Marin JCC atrium once they are through eating!

-Junior Jews moves to first Fridays: On the first Friday of every month, families with young children ages 0 - 6 gather in the Sanctuary at 5:00 pm for some rockin' music, fun and friendship.
+Junior Jews: On the first Friday of every month, families with young children ages 0 - 6 gather in the Sanctuary at 5:00 pm for some rockin' music, fun and friendship.
 Following music and candle lighting with the rabbis, you will have the opportunity to stay for our community Shabbat services at 6:15 pm.
 While you're enjoying services, babysitting will be available for your little ones (ages 3 - 6) in the JCC Gallery.

 Shabbat Unplugged: On select First Fridays throughout the year, we hold a post-Shulchan Shabbat song session starting at around 8:30 or 9:00 pm, either in the JCC Atrium or at a congregant's home.
 Congregants and their friends bring their voices and musical instruments to jam along with our artist-in-residence, Dan Nichols, when he is in town.
 Check the calendar for dates, and RSVP here for the next Shabbat Unplugged.